WildestAI/wildest-vscode-ext/docs/Product Roadmap.md

         * Get access to the Git extension using `vscode.extensions.getExtension('vscode.git')`.
         * Once activated, access its `API` object.
         * Call methods on the Git API to get `Repository` objects.
-        * **Initial scope:** Focus on getting the diff for **unstaged changes** or **staged changes** (e.g., `repository.diffWorkingTree()` or `repository.diffIndex()`).
+        * **Update:** The extension should only provide the repository path to the CLI tool.
+The Rust CLI is responsible for all git operations and diff calculation.
+The extension does not calculate or pass a diff itself.
-    * Log the *raw Git diff output* (the unified diff format) to the VSCode output channel for verification.
+    * Log the *repository path* and CLI command to the VSCode output channel for verification.
-    * **Test:** Make unstaged/staged changes, run the command, and verify the raw diff output is correctly retrieved.
+    * **Test:** Run the command and verify the CLI is invoked with the correct environment variables and repository path.

 5.  **Execute External DiffGraph CLI Tool:**
     * **Prerequisite:** Assume the `diffgraph-cli` tool is installed and accessible in the user's `PATH`.
     * Use Node.js's `child_process.exec` or `child_process.spawn` to execute the `diffgraph-cli` command.
-    * Pass the raw Git diff content (from step 4) as input to the CLI tool.
-This might involve:
-        * Writing the diff content to a temporary file, and passing the file path as an argument.
-        * Passing the diff content directly via standard input (stdin) if the CLI tool supports it.
-(Preferred for simplicity if supported).
+    * Pass the repository path and output directory via environment variables (GIT_DIR, OUTPUT_PATH, LINK_URL).
+Do not calculate or pass a diff from the extension.
     * Specify an output path for the generated HTML file (e.g., a temporary file in the user's OS temp directory).
     * Log the CLI command being executed and any output/errors from the CLI.
     * **Test:**
-        * Create a dummy `diffgraph-cli` script locally (e.g., a simple Python script that takes diff input and writes a basic "Hello DiffGraph" HTML to a temp file).
+        * Create a dummy `diffgraph-cli` script locally (e.g., a simple Rust or Python script that generates a basic HTML file).
         * Verify your extension successfully calls this dummy CLI and creates the HTML file.

 6.  **Load Generated HTML into Webview:**